-Clean, safe drinking water is scarce in Africa.
+Clean, safe drinking water is scarce in some regions and mostly Africa.
 Please do your best to use it very carefully, and avoid any waste.
-The best gift you can give to a group of kids on the road is a bottle of clean water.
+In Africa, the best gift you can give to a group of kids on the road is a bottle of clean water.

 Consider the animal danger